-The impacts of climate change on the rights of the child
+The impact of climate change on the rights of the child

 Climate change has been demonstrated to have both a direct and indirect impact on a wide range of human rights, including the rights of the child.
-Pursuant to Human Rights Council
+States should "respect, promote and consider their respective human rights obligations, [including]... the rights of children" in climate action, as called for by the Paris Agreement.

-The resolution further calls upon OHCHR to prepare, in consultation with Member States and other relevant stakeholders, a detailed analytical study on the relationship between climate change and the full and effective enjoyment of the rights of the child for submission to the 35th session of the Human Rights Council.
-Inputs from member States and other relevant stakeholders were sought for the analytical study.
-The study and a one-pager summary of the study are available here:
+Human Rights Council resolution 32/33 called upon OHCHR to prepare, in consultation with Member States and other relevant stakeholders, an analytical study on the relationship between climate change and the full and effective enjoyment of the rights of the child.
+This was submitted to the 35th session of the Council.

 Technical Briefing: Climate Change and the Rights of the Child